reiver/reiver-uuid/chapters/questions-1/README.md

 9. What can you use a **UUID** for?
 Provide examples.

+10. What is an LUID?
+Provide examples.
-10. What is a GUID?
+11. What is a GUID?
+Provide examples.
-11. What is the difference between a GUID and an LUID?
+12. What is the difference between a GUID and an LUID?
-12. What is the difference between a GUID and a UUID?
+13. What is the difference between a GUID and a UUID?

-13. What are some examples of Centralized GUIDs?
+14. What are some examples of Centralized GUIDs?
-14. What are some examples of Distributed GUIDs?
+15. What are some examples of Distributed GUIDs?